Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/DevOps_Phase08.md

 Feel free to answer in Persian.
 - Explain the benefits of Kubernetes over running containers on a single server `[ANSWER]`
-- What do Control Plane nodes do, and what do Worker nodes do?
+- What are the roles of Control Plane nodes and Worker nodes?
   `[ANSWER]`
 - [ ] Install Kind
 - [ ] Run your first app on Kubernetes